In Memoriam: Daniel Fitzgerald

 We are deeply saddened to share news of the passing of longtime WWOZ volunteer and show host, Daniel Fitzgerald, on Twelfth Night, January 6, 2016 after a courageous battle with cancer.

-Dan was the second of Bill and Martha Fitzgerald's ten children.
+Dan was the second of Bill and Martha Fitzgerald's eleven children.
 He was born in Gettysburg, Pennsylvania on June 8, 1953.
 He grew up in Hollywood, California.
 He attended Loyola Marymount in L.A. where he studied communications.
 Dan worked at KPFK in California and at KCRW (NPR) in the 1970s.
 He moved to New Orleans in 1984 and quickly became involved with WWOZ.
 Dan eventually became WRBH’s Chief Engineer, a job he performed for 17 years.
 He was also the voice of the ‘Comics’ section as he read the strips from the Sunday papers on WRBH—a task he took very seriously.

 Dan had always been a good-natured contributor to WWOZ’s dedicated pool of off-air and on-air volunteers.
 He was the host of the Wednesday morning Traditional Jazz Show on WWOZ when the station was in Armstrong Park.
 He came to the rescue as a substitute show host when OZ moved to its current French Market Building location after Hurricane Katrina.
 Operations could always count on him when Board Operators were needed during live broadcasts at clubs and festivals.
 Dan was also a natural ‘Santa’ at some of the WWOZ Volunteer Christmas parties.